Spicy Miso Ramen Noodle Soup

 shichimi tōgarashi (Japanese seven-spice powder), for serving

-Cook ramen noodles according to package directions.
+In a small saucepan, cook ramen noodles according to package directions.

 In a small bowl, reconstitute the wakame by pouring a ladleful of hot water over it.

 Drain the noodles and the wakame, and arrange them in your large soup bowl.

 In the same small saucepan, heat broth until steaming hot.
 Add ginger and cook for 1 to 3 minutes.

 Add the carrot and mushrooms, and continue to cook for 3 to 5 minutes.

 Meanwhile, arrange the sliced chicken breast, kimchi, and spinach in your soup bowl, adding them in small groupings.

 In a small bowl, whisk the miso paste and the sriracha together with a ladleful of hot broth.

 Remove the pot of hot broth and vegetables from the heat, and pour in the miso-sriracha mixture, stirring to combine.